Our Lembongan Island 🏝️🏠 Guesthouse Saga

 Loading image...
 Loading image...
 Loading image...
 Loading image...
 Loading image...

-Putu, the owner/manager, had an unfortunate habit of snorting and spitting – as is common in China.
+Putu, the owner/manager, had an unfortunate habit of snorting and spitting – as is common in some areas of China.
 This can be a bit off-putting, especially if you’re contemplating food in the restaurant area.
 It was for this reason that we didn’t eat there in the evenings.

 TS Huts is located close to the speedboat landing at Mushroom Beach.
-We booked ourselves in for 4 nights at IDR 375,000 (€23) per night, excluding breakfast.
+We booked ourselves in for 4 nights at IDR 375,000 (€23) per night, excluding breakfast (which, after our previous experiences, was probably a blessing).

 Lembongan Island Guesthouses - TS Huts